Nikox24/Nikox-Api-UI/README.md

 # About

-Shin API UI is a lightweight UI and tiny Node server for documenting and exposing REST endpoints created as individual `.js` files under an `api/` folder.
+Nikox API UI is a lightweight UI and tiny Node server for documenting and exposing REST endpoints created as individual `.js` files under an `api/` folder.
 Each endpoint exports a `meta` object (used by the UI) and an `onStart` function that handles the incoming request.

 ---